BenMaharjan/fireplace-palace/plan.md

 Background color of both fieldset should be grey .
 Success message text align center and color should be green.
 Header and Footer.

+menu button
+  - change from full screen on click to half screen
+  - change menu to cover right side of screen rather than left side to mtach positon of burger menu button